espressif/esp-box/examples/watering_demo/README.md

 ## Voice Control

 ESP-BOX supports voice control, so you can also control this watering system by voice commands.
-The following commands are available:
+The following Chinese Pinyin commands are available:

 * "hi, lexin" -- wake up the ESP32-S3-BOX